Generalising thermodynamic efficiency of interactions: inferential, information-geometric and computational perspectives: Abstract

 \section{Abstract}

 Self-organizing systems consume energy to generate internal order.
-The concept of thermodynamic efficiency, drawing from statistical physics and information theory, has previously been proposed to characterize a change in control parameter by relating the resulting predictability gain to the required amount of work.
+The concept of thermodynamic efficiency, drawing from statistical physics and information theory, has previously been proposed to characterise a change in control parameter by relating the resulting predictability gain to the required amount of work.
 However, previous studies have taken a \textit{system-centric} perspective and considered only single control parameters.
-Here, we generalize thermodynamic efficiency to multi-parameter settings and derive two \textit{observer-centric} formulations.
+Here, we generalise thermodynamic efficiency to multiple control parameters and extend the definition of thermodynamic efficiency to protocols in arbitrary directions, by introducing \textit{directional efficiency}.
+Taking an \textit{observer-centric} perspective, we derive two novel formulations.
 The first, an \textit{inferential form}, relates efficiency to fluctuations of macroscopic observables, interpreting thermodynamic efficiency in terms of how well the system parameters can be inferred from observable macroscopic behaviour.
 The second, an \textit{information-geometric form}, expresses efficiency in terms of the Fisher information matrix, interpreting it with respect to how difficult it is to navigate the statistical manifold defined by the control protocol.
 This observer-centric perspective is contrasted with the existing system-centric view, where efficiency is considered an intrinsic property of the system.